 Monitor if power is on and get notified whenever there's an outage.
 You'll need to make sure that your hub has back-up power and a way to send notifications even if the lights are out.
 This kit is designed to monitor electrical outages at a single receptacle only.
+Please scroll down to TIPS for details on additional accessories and tools needed to complete the installation.

 This popular contact sensor can act as a Z-Wave extension to your existing security sensors with its built-in dry contact terminals.
 These come in handy as they'll send an "open" signal to your hub whenever power is lost on the connected relay and power supply below.